santibreo/pj-site/source/cv.rst

 Curriculum Vitae
 ================

 During the last year of my Physics degree, an exercise on the Ising Model put me in contact with Linux, programming and modelling complex systems.
-Soon after I was into the world of data science building forest and networks and understanding how the machine learns.
+Soon after I was into the world of data science building forest and networks and understanding how the machines learn.
 Since then I have become a Linux enthusiast (Arch ⊕ Vim for the win), always trying to increase my practical knowledge without neglecting the theoretical part.

 Experience